brucecui0120/OSIR-LMTS/Readme_en.md

 ### **Data Sources:**

-- **Data Dimension:** GitHub, Hugging Face, ModelScope, OpenI, OpenDataLab, Google official website, META official website, Google Search, and other platforms.
+- **Data Dimension**: Hugging Face, ModelScope, GitHub, OpenDataLab, Google Official Website, META Official Website, OpenI, etc.
-- **Model Dimension:** Hugging Face, ModelScope, GitHub, OpenI, etc.
+- **Model Dimension**: Hugging Face, ModelScope, GitHub, OpenI, etc.
-- **System Dimension:** GitHub/DIOPI, GitHub/BladeDISC, GitHub/PyTorch, Paddle, Mindspore, TensorFlow, etc.
+- **System Dimension**: GitHub, Paddle, Mindspore, Tensorflow, etc.
-- **Evaluation Platform Dimension:** Hugging Face, GitHub, Gitee, and official websites of various organizations.
+- **Evaluation Platform Dimension**: Hugging Face, GitHub, Gitee, and official websites of various organizations.

+*Note*: Supplemented by Google search results and some additional platforms.

-## **Statistical Methods**
+### **Evaluation Methods**

-- Download-related data reflects the statistics of downloads within the current month, while other data represents the cumulative value as of the end of the month.
+- **Data Metrics**: Multiple repositories under the same project are analyzed based on their README files and associated papers to classify each repository's modality and lifecycle stage.
+- **Model Metrics**: Only repositories with a monthly download count exceeding 200 and ranking within the top 100 across the organization are included.
+- **System Metrics**: Metrics such as support for heterogeneous training, the number of supported training chip vendors, and lifecycle support for large models are collected from platforms including GitHub, Paddle, and Mindspore.
+- **Evaluation Platform Metrics**: Metrics for evaluation models and datasets are collected starting from 2023.
+Only publicly accessible models are considered, excluding those evaluated solely for the purpose of dataset publication.

+#### **Data Collection Timeline**

+- **Download-related data**: Reflects total downloads during the statistical month.
+  - Data collection period: October 15, 2024 – November 15, 2024.
+- **Other data**: Reflects values as of November 15, 2024.

+#### **Summary of Data Collection**

-- A total of 44 indicators were obtained from 7,025 links.
-- The data collection period is around the 15th of each month, with the last data collection occurring on November 15, 2024.
+A total of 44 indicators were collected from 7,025 links.
+Data collection is conducted around the 15th of each month.
+This is the first dataset, with the initial collection completed on November 15, 2024.

 ## Calculation Method